-I am director of the Humanities Institute at the University of Michigan, and I teach in the Departments of Comparative Literature and Women’s Studies at the University of Michigan.
-I also have an appointment in Romance Languages, where I advise graduate students.
+I am director of the Humanities Institute at the University of Michigan, and I teach in the Departments of Comparative Literature and Women’s Studies.
+I also have an appointment in Romance Languages and Literatures, where I advise graduate students and may occasionally teach.

 My research focuses on the French Middle Ages.
 I have published on gender and sexuality in medieval romance and in the area of animal studies, and I have also written on medieval narratives more generally.
 My most recent book is In the Skin of a Beast: Sovereignty and Animality in Medieval France (University of Chicago Press, 2017).
 Other recent publications include Marie de France: A Critical Companion, co-authored with Sharon Kinoshita (Boydell, 2012), a translation of Gui de Cambrai’s thirteenth-century Barlaam et Josaphat (Penguin, 2014), and a companion volume, co-authored with Donald S. Lopez, Jr., called In Search of the Christian Buddha (Norton, 2014).
 My newest research is for a book entitled Ovidian Ecologies, a study of medieval French translations and adaptations of Ovid’s Metamorphoses.